How weather affects flies and mosquitoes

 When you or I get too hot, we are in danger of suffering heat stroke and need to either cool our bodies down or suffer the consequences.
 When insects experience excessive heat, their exoskeletons behave in specific manners.

-Flies tend to thrive in the heat, which often seems to boost their reproduction.
+Flies tend to thrive in the heat, which seems to boost their reproduction.
 However, their reproductive response to temperature can vary: some studies suggest that flies reproduce less in extremely hot conditions, laying fewer eggs, while others find that warm environments inside buildings encourage more rapid breeding, with temperatures above 75 degrees Fahrenheit ideal for egg development.

 Mosquitoes also enjoy themselves, especially if humidity accompanies the heat.
 However, excessive heat can lead to rapid evaporation of standing water, reducing their breeding spots and causing inactivity.
 Unfortunately, when reduced humidity combines with high temperatures, mosquitoes become less active in the sweltering weather, leading to more aggressive feeding when temperatures cool.
 Like us avoiding the hottest parts of the day, so do mosquitoes, feeding more voraciously during cooler periods, which can increase the risk of mosquito-borne illnesses.